superform-xyz/superform-core/src/crosschain-data/README.md

 # State Registry

 This directory contains the components to enable crosschain communication functionality to Superform Protocol.
-It also includes the wrapper contracts for different arbitrary message bridges (AMBs) leveraged by Superform.
-Layerzero, Hyperlane & Wormhole have completed wrapper implementation.
+It also includes wrapper contracts for different arbitrary message bridges (AMBs) leveraged by Superform: Layerzero, Hyperlane & Wormhole.

 ## Components Overview

----

 The following components are a key part of superform's robust crosschain communication.
+New State Registries may be added by the Protocol Admin if new Form types are added to support new deposit/withdrawal flows.

 - **Base State Registry [BaseStateRegistry.sol](./BaseStateRegistry.sol)**: The base implementation of the state registry, exposes sending and receiving payload interfaces.
 Any cross-chain message is also called a "payload".
 - **Core State Registry [CoreStateRegistry.sol](./extensions/CoreStateRegistry.sol)**: Child contract inheriting base state registry which enables core contracts, including routers & form implementations, to communicate with their counterparts on a different network.
-Contains its custom logic for payload processing & updation (during deposits).
+Contains its custom logic for payload processing & updating (during deposits).
-- **Factory State Registry [FactoryStateRegistry.sol](./extensions/FactoryStateRegistry.sol)**: Child contract inheriting base state registry which enables crosschain communication between factory contracts.
-- **Timelock Form State Registry [TimelockStateRegistry.sol](./extensions/TimelockStateRegistry.sol)**: Special state registry implementation contract, specifically designed to process withdrawal request for timelock forms, such as timelocked.
-Inherits base state registry to send acknowledgement on failure withdrawals for timelock' forms.
+- **Broadcast State Registry [BroadcastRegistry.sol](./BroadcastRegistry.sol)**: BroadcastRegistry proposes a unique form of communication from Chain A to all chains Superform is on, as opposed to BaseStateRegistry which assumes communication between only two chains.

 Each individual AMB wrapper will be placed inside a folder named after the Arbitrary Message Bridge (AMB).